organix/mycelia/sexpr.md

 is remembered as the compound operative’s _static environment_.
 When the compound operative is later called with an object and an environment, here called respectively the _operand tree_ and the _dynamic environment_,
-  1. A new, initially empty environment is created, with the _static environment_ as its parent.
+  1. A new, initially empty _local environment_ is created,
-  This will be called the _local environment_.
+  with the _static environment_ as its parent.
   2. The formal parameter tree ⟨formals⟩ is matched in the _local environment_ to the _operand tree_,
   binding the symbols of ⟨formals⟩